buddhist-uni/buddhist-uni.github.io/_courses/function.md

 >
 *~ From [MN 79](https://suttacentral.net/mn79/en/sujato){:target="_blank" ga-event-value="0.25"}*

-In part II, we return to the Noble Eightfold Path, and to the teachings on transcending _all_ suffering.
+In part II, we finally turn to the Noble Eightfold Path, and the transcendant teachings.

 ##### Chapter 7